tinsae-ghilay/Python/README.md

 # bellow are needed for quick sort
 # quick sort is complicated, I had to look at wikipedia
 # @ https://en.wikipedia.org/wiki/Quicksort - read it, try to understand it.
-# and then look at implementations (Java version) was understandable as I know the syntax already.
+# and then look at implementations @ https://www.javatpoint.com/quick-sort.
+# Java version was understandable as I know the syntax already.
-# @ https://www.javatpoint.com/quick-sort and write code step by step. was worth it!!!!
+# and write code step by step. was worth it!!!!

 # here we do sorting of half? of the partition?
 def partition (array, start, end, asc):